 The Office of Student Success and Registrar, at the Los Angeles Campus, maintains all current academic records and registration documents.
-Questions concerning degree programs, transfer credits, course bypass and academic transcripts may be directed to the administrative assistant at the PNWC, or to the Registrar's Office for assistance at (909) 687-1468 or registrar@gs.edu.
+Questions concerning degree programs, transfer credits, course bypass and academic transcripts may be directed to the Registrar's Office for assistance at (909) 687-1468 or registrar@gs.edu.
 Students near completion of degree programs must apply to the Registrar's Office for graduation.
 The Registrar also maintains record of student's denominational affiliation and changes in denominational relationships.